-When running Calliope in command line, logging of model pre-processing and solving occurs automatically.
-Interactively, for example in a Jupyter notebook, you can enable verbose logging by running the following code before instantiating and running a Calliope model:
+When running Calliope in the command line, logging of model pre-processing and solving occurs automatically.
+Interactively, for example in a Jupyter notebook, you can enable verbose logging by setting the log level using calliope. set\log\level(level) immediately after importing the Calliope package.
+Possible levels are (from least to most verbose):